AmrithDavid/Android/README.md

 - Material Design 3 with dark mode

 ## Note
 This repository contains the complete UI, business logic, and authentication implementation.
-The proprietary 3DICOM visualization SDK is not included in this version.
+The proprietary 3DICOM visualisation SDK is not included in this version.

 ## Status
 Developed as part of commercial project at IDE Group (July-Nov 2024)